ryanvu2022/newsletter/README.md

-# newsletter-signup
+# newsletter

 Live Version: https://ryan-newsletter.herokuapp.com/
-This newsletter app is built using HTML, CSS, Bootstrap, NodeJS, ExpressJS, MailChimp and is deployed using Heroku.
+This newsletter app is built using:
-List of people who signed up will be stored on MailChimp.
+- HTML, CSS, Bootstrap (frontend)
+- Node, Express (backend)
+- MailChimp (database)
+- Heroku (deployment)

 In the project directory, you can run: **_npm install_**